 Who is the examiner?

-The examiner is appointed by the county council to hold hearings and issue decisions on appeals of Regional Animal Services of King County (RASKC) enforcement orders such as violation notices, confinement orders, and/or removal orders.
-The examiner is a neutral decision-maker, like a judge.
+The examiner is appointed by the King County Council to hold hearings and issue decisions on appeals of Regional Animal Services of King County (RASKC) enforcement orders, such as violation notices, confinement orders, and removal orders.
+The examiner is a neutral decisionmaker, like a judge.
 The examiner’s office works for the council, not for RASKC.

 How about access?